George William Peterkin

 George William Peterkin (March 21, 1841 - September 22, 1916) was the first Bishop of West Virginia in the Episcopal Church in the United States.

 Early life

 Born in Clear Spring, Washington County, Maryland as first child of Rev. Joshua Peterkin of Baltimore, Maryland (1814–1892) and his wife Elizabeth Howard Hanson, George Peterkin had two younger sisters, Mary Beall Peterkin (1842–1857) and Rebekah Dulaney Peterkin.
+He was educated at the Episcopal High School in Alexandria, Virginia.
 He attended the University of Virginia until the American Civil War interrupted his studies to become a priest like his father.
 Peterkin joined the 21st Virginia Infantry in Richmond, and after the battle of Seven Pines in 1862 joined the staff of artillery General William N. Pendleton, who had been a priest in Maryland before the war and knew his father.
 As General Pendleton's aide, Lieutenant Peterkin witnessed the surrender ceremony at Appomattox.

 Ministry

 After the war, Peterkin attended Virginia Theological Seminary and graduated in 1868.
 Ordained a priest the following year, Peterkin served parishes in Virginia and Maryland.
 When the General Convention created the Diocese of West Virginia in 1877, and the new diocese's first choice as bishop, Rev. Eccleston of New Jersey turned down the position, Peterkin, who had recently manage to reorganize the finances and ministry of Memorial Church in Baltimore, was elected its first bishop.
 On May 30, 1878, he was consecrated at the new diocese's largest church, St. Matthew's in Wheeling.

 Bishop Peterkin established his home at Parkersburg, West Virginia and during the next 24 years visited every county in West Virginia, increasing the Episcopal Church's influence in the state.
 He consecrated 37 churches, and conducted numerous ordinations in his diocese and four in Brazil.
 He also served as a missionary in Puerto Rico.
 In 1887 Bishop Peterkin founded Sheltering Arms Hospital in Hansford, to provide medical care for coal miners, and two years later his sister Rebekah founded a similar hospital in Richmond in a former mansion.
 In 1891, Bishop Peterkin consecrated the Memorial Church of the Good Shepherd in Parkersburg, which began as a mission to the "wild boys" of the city's east end, as a memorial to his two sons who had died young.
 In 1892, Peterkin published Records of the Protestant Episcopal Church in West Virginia.

 In 1899, the diocesan convention elected William Loyall Gravatt as his coadjutator, as Bishop Peterkin contemplated retirement, after the deaths of his father and sister as the decade began.
 In 1901, Bishop Peterkin helped erect a cross memorial to Confederate soldiers from his 21st Virginia regiment and those of the 15th Virginia on Valley Mountain in Randolph County, West Virginia.
 He retired the following year, succeeded by Bishop Gravatt, who moved the diocesan headquarters to Charleston.